UnitApi/regexp/README.md

 How difficult are the Regular Expression know people which have been worked with some of staff such:
 Webcrawler

+## Goal
+How to deal with Regular Expression faster und more understandable for non regexp developer?

 ## Solution
+Meta language for Regular Expression

 ## Game